How to Buy a Saxophone for a Beginner – Saxophone Price

 Is the saxophone difficult to play?

 Unlike the flute and clarinet, the saxophone is very accommodating in the early stages of musical development.
-Within the standard range, notes respond easily, even with the most undeveloped embouchure _ the position of the lips in producing a tone _ and breathing technique.
+Within the standard range, notes respond easily, even with the most undeveloped embouchure.
 The saxophone is not as prone to “squeak” like the clarinet or sound airy and flat like the flute in the beginning.
-Soon thereafter, however, much attention need be given to the development of good posture, support, relaxation, hand position, breathing, embouchure, articulation, and manual dexterity.
+To be successful, attention needs be given to the development of good posture, support, relaxation, hand position, breathing, embouchure, articulation, and manual dexterity.
+The best saxophone price is still a bit higher than a student flute or clarinet price – but still affordable.

 The traditional starting place for the beginning saxophonist is with the alto saxophone.
 This is in part due to the fact that that vast majority of classical saxophone literature is written for the alto.
 Additionally, the alto requires slightly less air than does the tenor, and the smaller key scale often fits more comfortably in a young person’s hands.